 - PhD Loans

-From 2018/19 the government will offer PhD loans of up to a total of £25,000, with details still being announced.
+The government offers Doctoral Loans of up to a total of £25,000.
 This amount won’t cover the full fees and living costs of a PhD, however it will certainly be of interest to many students who have not been able to obtain a PhD studentship.

 - Part time work